Bradi Wall

 Bradi Wall (born December 16, 1991, in Swift Current, Saskatchewan) is a Canadian baseball player.
 She is a member of the Canada women's national baseball team which won a silver medal at the 2015 Pan American Games.

 Playing career

 NCAA

 In 2010 and 2011, Wall was a member of the softball team at Iowa Western Community College.
+2024 Bradi Wall was inducted into Hall of Fame For Iowa Western Community College for the women’s Softball team as a standout player in her two seasons with the Reivers.
 Wall competed in softball for two seasons with the University of Iowa Hawkeyes.
 Playing at second base, she started 106 of 107 games in her NCAA career.

 Baseball

 She has competed with the Canadian national team in two then–IBAF Women's World Cups (2012, 2014), earning the bronze medal in 2012.

 In 2014, she competed with Team Alberta, winning a gold medal at the Senior Women's Invitational National Championships in Canada.